Rahima-Akter/taskOracle/taskManage-server/readme.md

 ```bash
 npm start
 ```
-- 🟢 To start the server in development mode (with auto-reloading), run:
+5. **To start the server in development mode (with auto-reloading), run:**:
 ```bash
 npm run dev
 ```
-5. **Access the server:**:
+6. **Access the server:**:
-- 🟢 Your server should now be running on http://localhost:9000 (or whichever port you have configured).
+- Your server should now be running on http://localhost:9000 (or whichever port you have configured).

 ### 🌐 API Endpoints
 -**You can interact with the backend through the following API endpoints:**